HOW CAN DFP EQUITY RELEASE HELP?

 Your solicitor wil then finalise the legal document needed to complete your plan and the monies will be paid to you via your solicitor.
 The whole process is usually undertaken within 8 weeks from the date the application form is received but can be quicker.

-DFP has an office in Southbourne, near Bournemouth in Dorset (which you can visit by appointment) or a home visit with you and your family can be arranged.
-Evening and weekend appointments are also available.
+DFP has an office in Southbourne, Bournemouth in Dorset (which you can visit by appointment).
+Home appointments can be arranged where we visit you and your family at a place and time that suits you.
+Evening and weekend appointments are also available upon request.